Power Morcellation Recall Information

 Getting Help with a Power Morcellation Claim

 Dealing with the complications from a power morcellation hysterectomy is a difficult undertaking, often involving expensive treatment and surgeries.
 These expenses can place a burden on patients and their families.
 A succesful product liability suit, however, can allow patients to receive compensation for any medical expenses, lost wages, and pain and suffering resulting from a power morcellation injury.
-To learn more about your claim, you can contact an experienced attorney for a free claim evaluation.
+To learn more about your claim, you can contact an experienced attorney for a free initial claim evaluation.